Newzoo downgrades esports 2020 revenue forecast for third time to $950.3 million

 COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here

-Now COVID-19 has flip-flopped everything, as physical events have been canceled and digital events are expanding to become more frequent as well as larger in scope.
-For instance, ESPN and Eleague on TBS have been broadcasting more esports events on TV.
+Now COVID-19 has turned everything upside down, as physical events have been canceled and digital events are expanding to become more frequent, as well as larger in scope.
+ESPN and Eleague on TBS, for example, have been broadcasting more esports events on TV.

 At the recent Esports BAR online event, Newzoo head of esports Remer Rietkerk warned in a talk that the company was evaluating its forecasts again.
-In a statement, Newzoo said it is always reviewing its esports revenue forecasts to keep people up to speed, and it wants to keep everyone aware of changes as they happen.
+In a statement, Newzoo said it is always reviewing its esports revenue forecasts and wants to keep everyone aware of changes as they happen.

 “It is worth noting that the esports audience is not smaller (meaning there’s no decrease in demand) and the number of organizers is not fewer (so there’s no decrease in supply),” Newzoo said.
 “Instead, our adjusted revenue number is mostly a result of this year’s postponed and canceled esports events.”

-Newzoo now believes that almost no in-person attendance at esports events will occur for the rest of the year, as COVID-19 continues to hinder large in-person gatherings.
+Newzoo now expects almost no in-person attendance at esports events for the rest of the year as COVID-19 continues to hinder large in-person gatherings.

-The drop in live audience numbers has naturally decreased the forecast for ticket sales, but there is also a splash-over effect on merchandise.
+The drop in live audience numbers has naturally decreased the forecast for ticket sales, but there is also a splash-over effect on merchandise sales.
 After all, many fans purchase merch as impulse buys at physical tournaments, driven by event excitement and fanfare.

 Owing to the pandemic, merchandise and ticket sales have been revised downward from $76.2 million to $52.5 million.
 Newzoo said it based its revisions on past and near-future postponements, shifts to online, and canceled events.

-The company said that Riot Games typically sees a 20% to 30% viewership decline between its spring and summer events.
+The company said Riot Games typically sees a 20% to 30% viewership decline between its spring and summer events.
 But this year, viewership for its League of Legends tournaments in Europe and North America saw viewership increases of 16.7% and 30%, respectively.
-But restrictions on international play are holding back some of the digital growth.
+Still, restrictions on international play are holding back some digital growth.

-Newzoo said the negative impact on consumer-brand spending in the space could hurt the growth of both sponsorship and media-rights revenues in the future.
-Newzoo warned that if the pandemic continues into next year, the company would make relevant revisions again.
+Newzoo said the pandemic’s negative impact on consumer-brand spending in the space could hurt the growth of both sponsorship and media-rights revenues in the future.
+The company cautioned that if COVID-19 continues into 2021, the company will be forced to make relevant revisions again.